mus1cholic/twitch-flying-chat-overlay/README.md

-# Twitch Horizontal-Scrolling Chat Overlay v0.3.2
+# Twitch Horizontal-Scrolling Chat Overlay v0.4.0

 A streaming overlay to display chat that scrolls horizontally, akin to niconico and bilibili

-Instructions to be followed
+Instructions:

+- `cd` into this respository
+- `./configure.sh`